-Seeking Secret Santas for Strong's Baby Love Program: A Holiday Tradition Continues
+Seeking Secret Santas for Strong's Baby Love Program

-Departments, teams and individuals throughout the University of Rochester and Strong Memorial Hospital generously step up each year to help make a difference for young families enrolled in the Baby Love and Building Healthy Children programs through our Social Work and Patient and Family Services Division.
+Departments, teams and individuals throughout the University of Rochester and Strong Memorial Hospital generously step up each year to help make a difference for young families enrolled in the Baby Love program coordinated through our Social Work and Patient and Family Services Division.
 We invite you to join us in contributing to this meaningful cause this holiday season.

 "Although situations vary from family to family, many face difficult circumstances exacerbated by the pandemic each and every day," says Carol Quester, senior social worker in URMC's Social Work Division.
 “This is especially true for more than 250 families who are currently enrolled in our social work programs here at Strong."